 left to their own devices is a triptych of pieces in which a small gadget generates sound and movement.
-The device is activated by an audience, a dancer, or participant in an installation or live performance.
-Built from hardware such as accelerometers, stepper motors, and muscle stimulators, each contraption forms a generative nexus of sensing and feedback,.
+The device is activated by an audience, a dancer, or participant in an installation or performance.
+Built from hardware such as accelerometers, stepper motors, and muscle stimulators, each contraption is a nexus of sensing and feedback.
 The pieces build on Nick’s experience as an instrument builder and research of musical automata, as well as creator of works that compose themselves on the spot, through bespoke generative software.

 Hypnagogia is a transitional state between sleep and wakefulness, in which people experience sleep paralysis, hallucinations, and tics.
 Hypnagogia will be developed as a collaboration between Meret Schlegel and Nick Brooke at the Tanzhaus Zürich in June 2025.
 Both Meret and Nick have hypnagogia, where sudden “sleep starts”, or bursts of energy through a limb, push one back into a waking state.